Shopify Compare At Price: What is it & How it Boosts Sales

 If you use Shopify (and let's be honest you probably do if you're reading this post), ReConvert lets you easily build post-purchase upsell funnels that'll add muscle to your bottom line.
 Install it for free today and see if it's helpful for your business.

-2. Use Bundle Pricing
+2. Use Bundle Sale Prices

 If you read the ReConvert blog regularly, you’ll know that we are staunch proponents of boosting AOV to increase profitability.